Do's And Don'ts Of Packing

-Start your packing way ahead of moving day, packing two or three boxes a day.
+- Start your packing way ahead of the moving day, packing two or three boxes a day.
 This approach makes a big job less stressful.

-Keep items that go together in the same box, such as the remote control and cables for TV.
+- Keep items that go together in the same box, such as the remote control and cables for the TV.

-Use clean newsprint to wrap items individually.
-Wrap delicate china and stemware in tissue paper, making sure all edges, rims and corners are unprotected.
-As well as adding packing packing paper as needed.
+- Use clean newsprints to wrap items individually.
+Wrap delicate china and stemware in tissue paper, making sure all edges, rims, and corners are protected.
+As well as adding packing paper as needed.

-Never leave any items in a dresser or anything with a door or drawer.
+- Never leave any items in a dresser or anything with a door or drawer.
 The items will move around, which can cause damage to them or where they are located.
-This also adds weight to the item, when doing so can make it harder for your mover to move.
-As well, as cause damage to legs of the item when moved.
+This also adds weight to the item, which can make it harder for your mover to move, as well as cause damage to the legs of the item when moved.